 Inherit South Africa presents My Father’s Coat, the acclaimed story of South Africa’s history by renowned speaker Michael Charton.

-Charton’s belief is that the nation’s past should not be used as a tool to inspire fear and division, but as a source of unity and healing.
+Michael Charton’s approach is based on his belief that South Africa’s past – historically a tool used to inspire fear and hatred and division – can instead be a powerful source of unity and healing.
 This decade-long project has resulted in a unique product which brings a new clarity to a notoriously complex subject.

 Tickets for this show are sold out, but Michael Charton will return with ‘My Father’s Coat’ in May 2018.

 Venue: South African National Museum of Military History, 22 Erlswold Way, Randburg

 Cost: R250 (incl. good quality drinks and snacks throughout the evening)